 Special to Emmaus Patch By Chrissy Cilento, Emmaus High School Senior

-What you sell?
+What service do you provide?

 Is there a business you'd like to see highlighted in Biz Bites?
 Tell us in the comments.